josharian/compilecmp/readme.md

 When `n > 0`, compilecmp also does a uncounted warmup run at the beginning.

+When you specify a number of runs, compilecmp defaults to running all benchmarks.

 # Compare files sizes

 By default, compilecmp prints the sizes of executables such as cmd/addr2line.